googleapis/google-cloud-java/java-billingbudgets/README.md

 See the [Authentication][authentication] section in the base directory's README.

-## About Google Cloud Billing Budgets

-[Google Cloud Billing Budgets][api-reference] is a suite of Machine Learning products.

-See the [Google Cloud Billing Budgets client library docs][javadocs] to learn how to use this Google Cloud Billing Budgets Client Library.

 ## Getting Started

 ### Prerequisites

-You will need a [Google Developers Console][developer-console] project with the Google Cloud Billing Budgets API enabled.
+You will need a [Google Cloud Platform Console][developer-console] project with the Cloud Billing Budgets [API enabled][enable-api].

 [Follow these instructions][create-project] to get your project set up.
-You will also need to set up the local development environment by [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
+You will also need to set up the local development environment by
+[installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.